About A-Fib.com & Steve S. Ryan, Publisher

 He spends much of his time researching and writing for A-Fib.com and counseling other A-Fib patients.
 He and his wife, Patti, live in Malibu, California, USA.

-Steve Ryan is ‘The A-Fib Coach’: If you have an urgent question or an important treatment decision to make, consider a one-to-one phone consultation with Steve S. Ryan, PhD.
+Steve Ryan is ‘The A-Fib Coach’: If you have an urgent question or an important treatment decision to make, consider a one-on-one phone consultation with Steve S. Ryan, PhD.
 Read more about The A-Fib Coach.

 The story goes that when Steve Ryan started planning his website for A-Fib patients (A-Fib.com), the top priority was presenting up-to-date medical and research information but in layman’s terms, not medicalese.